-The Human Resources and Compensation Committee will periodically review and make recommendations to the Board regarding the adequacy and form of directors' compensation, including compensation of the Board Chair and Board committee members and chairs, to confirm that it is competitive with companies that are similarly situated and realistically reflects the responsibilities and risks involved in being a director.
+The Human Resources, Health and Compensation Committee will periodically review the adequacy and form of directors' compensation, including compensation of the Board Chair and the Committee Chairs, to confirm that it is competitive with companies that are similarly situated and realistically reflects the responsibilities and risks involved in being a director.
 Management directors will not receive additional compensation for Board service.